Vision and priorities

 – Support councils’ readiness & outcome of Care Quality Commission (CQC) assessment

-– Work with health partners & people to develop place-based care & support through Integrated Care Systems
+– Work with health partners & people to develop a more preventative neighbourhood-based approach

 – Better Care Fund (BCF) partnerships focused on outcomes